Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Discussion

-\paragraph{Author Contributions.} DvdB and FD proposed the study.
-DvdB implemented the method and created the Julia package.
+\paragraph{Author Contributions.} DvdB and FD proposed the study and refined it in numerous discussions.
+DvdB implemented the method\reviseAStwo{, created the Julia package, and provided all proofs}.
+DvdB and FD designed the simulation study.
 DvdB conducted the simulation study and analyzed the data with the help of FD.
-FD and DvdB wrote the manuscript.
+DvdB and FD wrote the manuscript.
 All authors read and approved the submitted version of the paper.
-They also declare that there were no conflicts of interest.
+They also declare that there were no conflicts of interest. \fi